Purdue Events Calendar

 EDITORS: This calendar lists events on Purdue's West Lafayette campus or involving people or programs off campus during the next four weeks.
 Events are free, except where noted, and are open to news media coverage.
 New or updated listings are designated by two asterisks (**).

 Events in this calendar, plus many others, are listed in Purdue's online calendar at http://calendar.purdue.edu

-** -- Dec.
-13. 8 p.m.
-Stewart Center's Loeb Playhouse.
-Grammy-winning "klezmer" band, The Klezmatics, will perform.
-Presented by Purdue Convocations.
-Tickets are $28 for adults and $20 for those 18 years and younger, Purdue students and Ivy Tech Lafayette students.
-Tickets are available at the Stewart Center box office at 765-494-3933, 800-914-SHOW or online through www.convocations.org/tickets.
+-- March 28.
+8 p.m.
+Lafayette Theater, 600 Main St., Lafayette.
+Performance by Jayme Stone and the Lomax Project.
+Collaboration between Purdue Convocations and Indiana Fiddlers for "Traditional Music Week" to celebrate traditional roots and acoustic music.
+Tickets are $25 for adults and $19 for those 18 years and younger, Purdue students and Ivy Tech Lafayette students.
+Tickets are available at the Stewart Center box office at 765-494-3933 or through www.convocations.org/tickets.

 -- April 17.
 8 p.m.
 Elliott Hall of Music.
 Concert by the Avett Brothers, presented by Purdue Convocations and the Purdue Student Concert Committee with support from the Student Fee Activities Board.
 Tickets for students are $36.50.
 Tickets are $49.50 for the general public.
 There is a limit of six tickets per person.
 Ticket may be purchased at convocations.org/tickets or by phone at 765-494-3933.